SrivArchit/ETT/README.md

 ## Overview

-ETT is a web-based application developed using Python along with standard frontend technologies such as HTML, CSS, and JavaScript.
+2048 game is a web-based application developed using Python along with standard frontend technologies such as HTML, CSS, and JavaScript.
 The project is containerized using Docker to ensure consistent environments and simplified deployment.

 ## Project Structure